radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/authentication/add-identity-provider.md

 This guide outlines the required steps to add a new authentication identity provider in Environment Operations Center.

-[!note] You should already have configured your Env Ops Center instance with your chosen identity provider prior to following the steps outlined in this guide.
+[!note] An identity provider must be configured before it can be added to Environment Operations Center.
+Before proceeding with the following steps, please ensure you have followed the steps outlined by your selected provider to configure authentication for Env Ops Center.

 ## Getting Started